San Francisco Bay Area Breast Reconstruction in Walnut Creek, CA

 Women who have misshapen breasts, like severe forms of tubular breast deformity, may also benefit from breast reconstruction.
 The characteristic shape of the tubular or tuberous breast does not become apparent until puberty.
 During breast development, the skin on the lower breast remains constricted and leads to a tubular breast, often with a puffy nipple called the "snoopy-nose" deformity.
 Tubular breasts can be present on one or both sides, and asymmetry is the norm.

 Breast Reconstruction surgery often requires multiple surgeries to achieve the best results.
 For example, after a mastectomy, the breast mound needs to be reconstructed.
 Breast mound reconstruction can range from a simple, one-step procedure, to a series of complicated surgeries.
 If sufficient skin remains on the breast, reconstruction can be similar to a routine breast augmentation, and can often be completed at the same time as the mastectomy.
-For a breast cancer patient, this means never having to go without a breast.
+For a breast cancer patient, this is termed immediate breast reconstruction, because the breast reconstruction is performed immediately after the mastectomy, during the same operation.
+This means waking up after your mastectomy with a breast mound.

 However, the mastectomy often requires removal of skin, and sometimes it is necessary to replace some of the skin for an aesthetic breast reconstruction.
 If reconstruction is performed using a breast implant, recruitment of new breast skin is accomplished with staged tissue expansion.
 During the mastectomy, a tissue expander is placed under the breast skin.
-During a series of office visits the tissue expander is gradually filled to allow the skin to stretch.
+During a series of office visits, the tissue expander is gradually filled to allow the skin to stretch.
 Once enough skin is available, the expander is exchanged for a breast prosthesis (breast implant).
-When reconstruction is performed using a tissue flap, the skin can be transplanted as part of the breast reconstruction flap.
-Again, when performed at the time of the mastectomy, termed immediate breast reconstruction, a woman can maintain her breast mound.
+When reconstruction is performed using a tissue flap, skin, fat and muscle can be transplanted as part of the flap, depending on what is needed.
+When performed during the same operation as the mastectomy, immediate breast reconstruction, a woman can maintain her breast mound.

 Once the breast mound is made, if desired, a nipple and areola are reconstructed.
 Nipple Reconstruction and Areola Reconstruction are usually outpatient procedures, and can often be performed under local anesthesia.